ByAUJay

 - Missed deadlines from “invisible” scope creep:

-- Migrating from calldata to blobs is not a config toggle.
-It changes batching, compression, settlement cadence, and cost attribution.
-Teams that ignore this keep posting calldata and blow the gas budget.
-Pre‑ and post‑Dencun data shows L2 publishing costs dropped >90%—if you actually use blobs. (chaincatcher.com)
+- Switching from calldata to blobs isn’t just a quick config toggle.
+It actually messes with batching, compression, settlement timing, and how you attribute costs.
+If teams overlook this, they keep pushing calldata and can easily blow their gas budget.
+Data from before and after Dencun shows L2 publishing costs took a nosedive--over 90% drop--when you actually make use of blobs. (chaincatcher.com)

 - Budget variance and misleading ROI:

-- Blob gas uses a separate fee market; initial blob base price was 1 wei, 128 KiB per blob, target three blobs per block (max six).
-Without a blob‑aware cost model, you can’t forecast per‑MB data cost or the impact of throughput spikes. (prestolabs.io)
+- Blob gas operates on a different fee market; the initial blob base price was a mere 1 wei, with each blob being 128 KiB, and a target of three blobs per block (max of six).
+Without a blob-aware cost model, predicting your per-MB data costs or the effects of throughput spikes is nearly impossible. (prestolabs.io)

 - Reputational risk from onboarding friction: